mateogianolio/blockman/README.md

 #### `expand = (data, f)`

 Expand blocks of **`data`**.
 The block size is inferred from the arguments supplied to the expanding function.
+The expanding function should always return an array.

 ```javascript
 var data = [1, 2, 3, 4, 5, 6];